johnnypackard/get-up-stand-up-project/README.md

 A step by step series of examples that tell you how to get a development environment running.

-1. From GitHub, navigate to the main page of the repository.                https://github.com/srz1992/get-up-stand-up-project
+1. From GitHub, navigate to the main page of the repository.
+[Find Repository Here](https://github.com/srz1992/get-up-stand-up-project)
 2. Under the repository name, click **Clone or download**.
 3. In the Clone with HTTPs section, click the copy button to copy the clone URL for the repository.
 4. Create a local directory or navigate to the local directory into which you wish to clone the project.